xsuite/xfields/docs/installation.rst

 Installation of cupy
 --------------------

-In order to use the :doc:`cupy platform<platforms>`, the cupy package needs to be installed.
+In order to use the :doc:`cupy context<contexts>`, the cupy package needs to be installed.
 In Anacoda or Miniconda (if needed, see dedicated section on :ref:`how to get a miniconda installation<miniconda>`) this can be done as follows: